 Abstract: It is well known that a model with constant correlation is unable to fit the index smile.
 They therefore introduce a local correlation model to solve this issue and present their calibration procedure in the case where their underlyings follow a local vol model or a stochastic vol model.
 They also introduce new local formulae – which are equivalent to Dupire formulae – for Rainbow options.

 L. De Leo: Smile in the low moments (How to trade options, and survive to tell the tale)

-Abstract: We take the viewpoint of an option trader who is willing to trade an option and hold it until expiry while re-hedging his position on a regular basis.
+Abstract: They take the viewpoint of an option trader who is willing to trade an option and hold it until expiry while re-hedging his position on a regular basis.
 A fair price estimation is needed in order to decide whether the quoted option is to be sell or bought.
 One way is to estimate the implied volatility by looking at the the underlying price dynamics.
 This procedure usually involves high moments of the return distribution, which makes it a numerically unstable task.
-We present an alternative formula based on low order moments.
-We show how the coefficients of this formula can be computed as the payoff of exotic options, and how the calculation of these payoffs can be made more precise using the Hedged Monte Carlo method.
-In the second part of the talk, we show how the formalism can be applied to compute the skew-stickiness ratio in a generic non-linear model.
+They present an alternative formula based on low order moments.
+They show how the coefficients of this formula can be computed as the payoff of exotic options, and how the calculation of these payoffs can be made more precise using the Hedged Monte Carlo method.
+In the second part of the talk, they show how the formalism can be applied to compute the skew-stickiness ratio in a generic non-linear model.

 S. De Marco: Density asymptotics for diffusions, old and new